clam004/seqGAN/README.md

 # seqGAN
-A PyTorch implementation of "SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient."
-(Yu, Lantao, et al.).
+A PyTorch implementation of [SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient.
+(Yu, Lantao, et al.)](https://arxiv.org/pdf/1609.05473.pdf)
 The code is highly simplified, commented and (hopefully) straightforward to understand.

 The policy gradients implemented are also much simpler than in the original work (https://github.com/LantaoYu/SeqGAN/) and do not involve rollouts